WFWolves/youbot_vrep_config/README.md

-youBot world and build library for v-rep
+youBot world and prebuild library for v-rep
 =============

 Introduction
 ------------------
-This package only contains a prebuild version of the library available at: https://github.com/mfueller/vrep_youbot_plugin And additionally a scene file with lua scripts to build a youbot_oodl compatible environment.
+This package only contains a prebuild version of the library available at: https://github.com/mfueller/vrep_youbot_plugin and additionally a scene file with lua scripts to build a youbot_oodl compatible environment.
 I don't claim any copyright i just want to make the first steps of simulating the youbot in v-rep as easy as possible to people who are interested in industrial robotics.

 Usage